Learning to Embrace Your Anxiety

 Try to view your anxiety as this yellow light- your body’s way of telling you to pay a little more attention than usual.
 Afterall, we tend to feel anxious in situations that matter- when we are on an interview, meeting people, calling a new therapist or in an unfamiliar situation.
 Additionally, when we embark on significant change in our lives, like the journey to recovery from an eating disorder, our body necessarily wants us to proceed with caution and be aware of our surroundings.
 The anxiety associated with recovery means we are moving into new territory and is a positive sign that you are doing things differently.
 Our anxiety can also serve as a reminder to ourselves that we care about what is about to happen and, when embraced, can help us to be more productive or goal-oriented.
 It is our avoidance of our anxiety and our tendency to shift course when we feel anxiety that tends to lead to long-term problems.
 Try to change the way you look at your anxiety, and the way you look at the rest of your life may just change.

-Gillian Bush, Psy.D. is a Florida Licensed Psychologist who specializes in the treatment of anxiety and eating disorders.
+Gillian Bush, PsyD is a Florida Licensed Psychologist who specializes in the treatment of anxiety and eating disorders.
 Dr. Bush received her Master’s degree from Teacher’s College, Columbia University in New York, NY and received her Doctorate degree in Clinical Psychology from Nova Southeastern University in Ft.
 Lauderdale, Florida.
 Currently, Dr. Bush is a private practitioner in Palm Beach Gardens, Florida.
-She is a member of the Board of Directors of the Alliance for Eating Disorders Awareness, is a co-chair of the Outreach and Education Committee and co-leads one of their weekly free support groups.
+She is a member of the Board of Directors of the National Alliance for Eating Disorders and co-leads one of their free, weekly support groups.